Do I Have to Attend My Workers’ Compensation Hearing in Ohio?

 Collect any relevant evidence to support your claim, including witness statements, the doctor’s report, and any additional medical records.

 It may be difficult to determine what additional evidence will be needed to support your workers’ compensation claim.
-An experienced work injury lawyer can identify what you need to build a compelling argument and collect it for you.
+An experienced workplace injury lawyer can identify what you need to build a compelling argument and collect it for you.
 An attorney will also prepare you for the hearing by reviewing what questions to expect and how to answer them.

 Will I Have to Speak at My Hearing?